 32 Best of the Best DIY Furniture Makeovers

 Just looking at photos of the makeovers make me smile.
-I put a lot of time and effort into them.
+I put a lot of time and effort into these paint projects.
 They are my babies.

 Milk paint is one of my favorite specialty paints for furniture.
 Miss Mustard Seed’s Milk Paint was the first milk paint I tried and I just love it.
 The chippy finish the paint produces is very authentic looking, just like the piece was painted ages ago and chipped naturally.